Marketing Psychology: 5 Tips to Win Hearts (+ Examples)

 Cheatsheet: Categorize your audience’s pain points into distinct problem areas.
 Then, write an ad that targets each of those pain points accordingly.
 Here are some common examples you can use as a starting point:

 Once you nail down target personas and understand audience pain points, create an offer in your paid search ad that’s impossible to refuse.
-We talked about how you can speak to pain points, but there’s much more that goes into creating an offer that incentivizes clicks.

 Here are some additional golden nuggets you can include in your ad copy: